 Running can help people to make a difference in their personal lives by being more active, boost their self-confidence by achieving personal goals and increase their sense of belonging when they are part of a running community.

 If we didn’t have this belief, we wouldn’t be investing time and resources into the effort!
-This is the first year of Run for the Oceans, where we can learn what really inspires people (or not).
+These are the early years of Run for the Oceans, where we can learn what really inspires people (or not).
 Who knows where it will take us in the years to come…

 How important is technology in harnessing people’s sense of responsibility and bringing a global community together for a greater cause?